 2021 – 2025

 SAGE – Regional Centre for Sustainable Adaptation to Global Change in the Middle East.
-This centre will be established at the University of Jordan in Amman, a process led by Eberhard Karls University Tübingen and funded by the German Academic Exchange Service (DAAD), and involves partners from Jordan, the Palestinian Occupied Territories, Israel and Germany.
+This centre will be established at the University of Jordan in Amman, a process led by Eberhard Karls University Tübingen and funded by the German Academic Exchange Service (DAAD) and the German Foreign Office, and involves partners from the region and Germany.
 It was developed in the previous project CASCADE (see below).

 Workshop grant “Environmental Crises as Economic, Political and Social Crises”.
 Financed by the Leibniz Research Alliance “Crises in a Globalised World”.